wootfish/eli.sohl.com/drafts/sybil-defense.md

 It is shown that while Sybil attacks cannot be prevented entirely, they can be made impractical while introducing only negligible overhead for honest peers.

 This post's main contribution is a method for quantifying precisely _how_ impractical a Sybil attack may be under any given set of network parameters.
-The results are surprisingly strong, and indicate that modern DHT constructs could be made much more secure with some very easy and simple design changes.
+The results are surprisingly strong, and indicate some very easy and simple design changes that could greatly increase the security margins of modern DHTs.

 # Background

 Sybil attacks are really hard to defend against.
-The basic issue is this: if you have a peer-to-peer network that anyone can join anonymously, there's no good way to keep someone from joining a bunch of times with a bunch of different names.
-An increased presence in the network often leads to an outsided level of influence over it, and that is the root of the problem.
+The basic issue is this: if you have a peer-to-peer network that anyone can join anonymously, there's no good way to keep someone from joining a bunch of times under a bunch of different identities.
+An increased presence in the network often leads to an outsided level of influence over it; this is the root of the problem.

-I'll take a moment to summarize the conclusions of a couple good surveys[^surveys] on the subject.
+I'll take a moment to summarize the conclusions of some surveys[^surveys] on the subject.

 [^surveys]: For more detail and meatier discussion, see _A Survey of Solutions to the Sybil Attack_ by Brian Neil Levine, Clay Shields, and N Boris Margolin or _A Survey of DHT Security Techniques_ by Guido Urdaneta, Guillaume Pierre, and Maarten Van Steen.

 The simplest and most common solution is to introduce a central authority who certifies identities.
-This solution has been breathlessly proposed many, many times.
+This solution has been breathlessly proposed many times.
 Of course, it completely sacrifices decentralization and anonymity, and so it is not appropriate for ad-hoc peer-to-peer settings.

 OK, so that's a no-go -- what else has been tried?